aibee00/EventGPT/README.md

 Note: Before you run evaluation, you may need to config some parameters first at the file `tests/models/test_blip2_vqa.py`.

+Run docker and run the script like this:

 ```bash
 python tests/models/test_blip2_vqa.py |& tee test.log
 ```